How to Start a Dropshipping Business in 2020

 You’re here because you want to start your very own online business.

-One model that seems to be exploding in popularity is dropshipping.
+Either way, there is one model that seems to be exploding in popularity is dropshipping.
 With this business, you sell physical products to your customers via an online store, and your manufacturer sends those to your customers.

 This means no buying inventory, no filling up your spare room with boxes, no drives to the post office to mail packages.